 - avoid alcohol and coffee before sleeping

 Exercising with fibromyalgia may be difficult at first, but building up gradually and persisting can be beneficial.
 As muscle strength builds over time, pain and discomfort should decrease.
 Make sure to speak with a doctor before starting an exercise regimen.
-A physical therapist can help set up a suitable program.
+An exercise therapist can help set up a suitable program.

-If you are or someone you know is suffering from fibromyalgia, visit Arapahoe Chiropractic & Acupuncture Center to find out how we can help.
+If you are or someone you know is suffering from fibromyalgia, visit Arapahoe Chiropractic & Acupuncture Center or contact us online to find out how we can help!

 BY: Dr. Friedman